GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.md

 ## Which DEA Services to use?

-Digital Earth Australia (DEA) provides several services and there can be multiple ways to access our data and information.
-Sometimes, you may be wondering which service to use.
-Therefore, we've created this matrix to help you decide.
+DEA provides several services and there can be multiple ways to access them.
+That's why we have created this matrix to help you decide.

-Here is a decision matrix where along the top are listed DEA Services and down the side are listed things you may want to do.

 <table class="colour-coded-table">
     <thead>